Paying off debt can seem impossible, especially if you owe tens of thousands of dollars and feel like you’re barely scraping by each month.

 Paying off $67,000 of debt in 20 months

-In a recent article for Forbes, Seaton explains how she was able to tackle $67,000 of student loan debt in less than two years.
-And her situation is a familiar one for many Americans, as the total amount of student loan debt in the U.S. has topped more than $1.2 trillion.
+In an article for Forbes, Seaton explains how she was able to tackle $67,000 of student loan debt in less than two years.
+And her situation is a familiar one for many Americans, as the total amount of student loan debt in the U.S. has topped more than $1.3 trillion.

 Seaton graduated from college in May 2009.
 Her student loan payments were about $600 a month and it was going to take her about 15 years to pay it off in full.